 This article is an overview of ACES implementations in different VFX software packages I use and will be constantly updated.
 At the bottom you'll also find further links and additional resources.

 If you're looking for a detailed breakdown of the workflow I can highly recommend this article by Chris Brejon.

 Export Plates as EXR in ACES2065-1 (AP0) from Nuke Studio.

 Export in original source color space if necessary.

 In this instance I'm exporting the image in the ARRI LogC color space.
 I've also created a toolset you can use as a viewer input node for viewing ARRI footage as seen with their Rec709 LUT.
 The LUT was generated with the ARRI LUT Generator.

-Note: I've noticed that ACEScc files tend to be smaller due to the logarithmic compression without comprising image quality.
+Note: I've noticed that ACEScc files tend to be smaller due to the logarithmic compression without compromising image quality.

 Export plate from Nuke as ACEScc